National coverage rates

 Coverage rates for 2 year olds

-No Jurisdiction has achieved the aspirational target of 95% for 2 year old immunisation coverage.
+No jurisdictions have achieved the aspirational target of 95% for two year old immunisation coverage.

 Two year old Australian coverage rates – All children